Arsiry/sigma-internship/README.md

 Database is configured

-     AdTech_Database.pdf

 Data are collected for 3 days

 ### Metabase

 Use a dashboard tool Metabase to connect to the database to visualize and analyze the event data.

+### VS Code
+### Python (Numpy, Pandas, MatplotLib, Seaborn, SQLAlchemy, MySQL Connector)

+Created python notebooks which is connect to database using mysql.connector and ORM SQLAlchemy.

 EDA is conducted

-     AdTech_Dashboard.pdf
 __________________________________________________________________

 ## TASK 4
 ## Database Mongo

 Design the DB for a task in AdTech domain.
 Make queries for data ingestion, extraction, aggregation.

-BD in AdTech domain from Task 1:

-     train.csv
-     viewlog.csv
-     item_data.csv

 ### Lucidchart